 Do I have to stay in a hospital or leave my home for a clinical trial?

-Participants are generally asked to come in for regular office visits at an accessible clinical trial site, which may be a doctor’s office, a medical center or community hospital.
-Some trials involve occasional overnight hospital stays or require more doctor visits than would be normal for an illness or condition.
-Many trials involve a physical examination or medical history review after enrollment.
+Participants are generally asked to come in for regular office visits at an accessible clinical trial site, which may be a doctor’s office, university medical center or community hospital or clinic.
+Some trials may involve occasional overnight hospital stays or require more doctor visits than would be normal for an illness or condition.
+Many trials involve a physical examination or medical history review prior to enrollment.
 A description of what’s expected of the participant should be made available before signing the informed consent document.

 What kind of paperwork or legal agreements do I have to sign?

-The directors of a clinical trial explain the risks and potential benefits involved.
+A member of the clinical trial research team will explain the risks and potential benefits.
 This information is also provided in an informed consent document, which the participant is required to sign before taking part in the trial.
 According to the FDA(link opens in new window), minimum required elements of an informed consent include the following:

 - Purpose of research